12 New York City Unique Experiences

 • The Brooklyn Nets play at the modern Barclays Center in Brooklyn, where they moved a few years ago.

-When to travel to New York to enjoy the NBA?
+When should you travel to New York to enjoy the NBA?

-If you are traveling to the city during the preseason, i.e., before the official season starts, I recommend checking the teams' preseason schedule because they usually play friendly games in early October.
+If you’re visiting the city during the preseason—that is, before the official season begins—I recommend checking the teams’ preseason schedules, as they typically play exhibition games in early October.

 However, NBA games taking place in New York are only guaranteed between October and April.
-From there, it all depends on whether the New York Knicks or Brooklyn Nets manage to qualify for the playoffs and ultimately for the NBA finals.
+From there, it all depends on whether the New York Knicks or the Brooklyn Nets manage to qualify for the playoffs and ultimately for the NBA Finals.

-If you're an NBA fan and would like to include a basketball game in your trip to New York, in my article on how to buy tickets to see NBA games in New York, I tell you everything you need to know about this competition, the local teams, and how to get your tickets, among other things.
+If you’re an NBA fan and would like to include a basketball game on your trip to New York, in my article on how to buy tickets to NBA games in New York, I’ll tell you everything you need to know about the league, the local teams, and how to get your tickets, among other things.

 Book NBA tickets